slsdetectorgroup/slsDetectorPackage/docs/src/fileformat.rst

 An acquisition can have multiple data files for a single frame.
 The number of files is determined by the number of UDP ports per module and the number of modules.

-    * Every modules has its own receiver process.
+    * Every module has its own receiver process.
 Every receiver process can have 1 or 2 UDP ports.
     * Each UDP port will create its own file.
 Therefore, each receiver can write 1 or 2 files.
     * So, for example a detector with 4 modules with 2 UDP ports each will create a total of 8 files with file names containing UDP port index **'_d0'** to **'_d7'**.